lordnull/dice.js/README.md

     roll = "d20 + [Strength]";

-When the roll is evaluated with the scope of the character, "[Strength]" is replaced with the Strength property of the character.
-The previous two examples are equivalent, with the bonus that if the character changes, new evaludations will use the updated properties.
+When the roll is evaluated with the scope of the character, `[Strength]` is replaced with the Strength property of the character.
+The previous two examples are equivalent, with the bonus that if the character changes, new evaluations will use the updated properties.

     dice.roll(roll, character);